ActionKit/ActionKit/README.md

 ActionKit extends target-action functionality by providing easy to use methods that take closures instead of a selector.
 ActionKit uses a singleton which stores the closures and acts as the target.
 Closures capture and store references to any constants and variables from their context, so the user is free to use variables from the context in which the closure was defined in.

 ## Migration from previous versions

+### Version 2.0

+Version 2.0 is a full rewrite of the library.
+As much as possible, backwards compability was kept in mind, and with that said, only a couple things will break:
+- inferred parameter types are more generic, now, and will need to be cast to specific control type within closure (think UIGestureRecognizer to UITapGestureRecognizer, for example)
+- unnecessary parameter names can now be ommitted, and the compiler will likely warn users about this when updating to version 2.
+- memory leaks should now be fixed!
+Through a couple automatic use cases plus exposing a more clear pattern for clearing references, ActionKit should now be memory leak proof while being fully written for Swift -- no Objective-C associated references!

+What's planned:
+- automated build tooling, including adding unit tests to ensure stability of ActionKit
+- bugs -- with a full rewrite, things will likely break...bug reports and issues will be gladly accepted and fixed ASAP.
+Additionally, PRs for open issues and bug reports are also welcome, but I will also put in more effort into fixing any issues opened.

 ### Version 1.1.0